ketra/nl.ketra.point/index.md

 title:  "Minut Point homey app"
 ---

-This app for the minut point will integrate the minit point with the Homey by athom.
+This app will integrate the minute point into the Athom homey

 there are 2 devices added by this app: